Dowell-Lab/srworkshop/day10/worksheets/Day10_ENA_downloading_public_data.md

 ## FASTQ downloads

-You are going to collect metadata about your project from two websites.
+You are going to collect metadata about your project from a website and then you are going to use scripts to download that data.

 https://www.ebi.ac.uk/ena/browser/